-COURSE NUMBER/TITLE: 05134154/05132151/ Life Skills (LifeSkills) PREREQUISITE/GRADE: None/ Grades 9, 10, 11, 12 CREDIT 1
+COURSE NUMBER/TITLE: PREREQUISITE/GRADE: 05134154/05132151/ Life Skills (LifeSkills) None/ Grades 9, 10, 11, 12 CREDIT 1 Become a wise consumer a nd a productive adult.
+Learn to set adals, make dec

 Become a wise consumer and a productive adult.
 Learn to set goals, make decisions, and prioritize; manage money and time; deal with relationships; and develop yourself.
 Explore among the following: practical exercises on housing selection and furnishing, meeting transportation needs, food preparation, clothing and wardrobe building, in addition to specific topics, such as insurance, taxation, and consumer protection.